 Flomio started as a side project to get me out of my corporate job.
 I was working at Motorola doing R&D for the government and public safety market.
 After 12 years of building bleeding edge prototypes and watching them sit in the lab, I knew there had to be a better way.
-Wireless technologies were getting added to consumer products at an accelerated rate and in several occasions I could built things at home that were just as good as what we had at work.
+Wireless technologies were getting added to consumer products at an accelerated rate and in several occasions I could build things at home that were just as good as what we had at work.

 So I set $20k aside and linked up with a friend, Tim Ronan, who was doing freelance work for ad agencies.
-We came up with some ideas and potential customers we could pitch.
+We came up with some ideas and potential customers to pitch.
 It was late 2010 and the biggest pain for the OOH ad industry at the time was proving ROI in the face of extremely efficient digital ads.
 We chose to focus on Proximity ID solutions that could track consumer engagements and report them back to a cloud data store.
-Seemed like a good plan but I was pretty unfamiliar with the web stuff we would need.
+Seemed like a good plan but I was pretty unfamiliar with the web stuff I knew we would need.

-Flomio was built from the hard work of dozens of people.
+Flomio was built through the hard work of dozens of people.
 Our culture is one of never giving up and getting it done.
 Those that could handle it have earned the team jersey of Flomie for Life.

 We’re making it happen in Miami Beach, Florida.
 Come by and say hi!